awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key policy<a name="key_permissions"></a>

 When you create a KMS key, you determine who can use and manage that KMS key\.
 These permissions are contained in a document called the *key policy*\.
-You can use the key policy to add, remove, or change permissions at any time for a customer managed key\.
-But you cannot edit the key policy for an AWS managed key\.
+You can use the key policy to add, remove, or change permissions at any time for a customer managed keys\.
+But you cannot edit the key policy for an AWS managed keys\.
 For more information, see [Key policies in AWS KMS](key-policies.md)\.

 ## Grant<a name="grant"></a>